-HK\$ million 2021 2020
+HK\$ million 2020 2019

-Properties 54 29
+Properties 29 75

-Equipment and others 1 1
+Equipment and others 1 2

-55 30
+30 77

 The Group leases various properties, equipment and vehicles.
-Lease contracts are typically made for fixed periods of 1 to 5 years.
+Lease contracts are typically made for fixed periods of 1 to 6 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants, but leased assets may not be used as security for borrowing purposes.

-There were HK\$61 million additions to the right-of-use assets during the year ended December 31, 2021 (2020: Nil).
+There were no additions to the right-of-use assets during the year ended December 31, 2020 (2019: HK\$19 million).

-During the year ended December 31, 2021, total cash outflow for leases amounted to HK\$35 million (2020: HK\$46 million).
+During the year ended December 31, 2020, total cash outflow for leases amounted to HK\$46 million (2019: HK\$46 million).

-17. PROPERTIES UNDER DEVELOPMENT/HELD FOR SALE/HELD FOR DEVELOPMENT a.
+17. PROPERTIES UNDER DEVELOPMENT/HELD FOR SALE/HELD FOR DEVELOPMENT

 Properties under development/held for sale

-HK\$ million 2021 2020
+HK\$ million 2020 2019

-At January 1, 624 1,712
+At January 1, 1,712 1,134

-Additions 133 57
+Additions 57 1,026

-Charged to income statement (41) (1,158)
+Charged to income statement (1,158) (408)

-Transfer between properties under development and properties held for development 2,272
+Transfer between properties under development/held for sale, properties held for

+development and property, plant and equipment (31)

-Exchange differences (56) 13
+Exchange differences 13 (9)

-At December 31, 2,932 624
+At December 31, 624 1,712

-Less: Properties under development classified as non-current assets (2,672) (345)
+Less: Properties under development classified as non-current assets (345) (291)

-Properties under development/held for sale classified as current assets 260 279
+Properties under development/held for sale classified as current assets 279 1,421

-- (i) Properties under development classified as non-current assets as at December 31, 2021 consists of a property in Hong Kong amounted to HK\$2,321 million and the freehold land under development in Japan which is held by an indirect wholly-owned subsidiary amounted to HK\$351 million.
-During the year ended December 31, 2021, a property in Hong Kong of carrying amount of HK\$2,272 million has been transferred from properties held for development to properties under development.
-Management performed an assessment of the net realisable value of the development project in Japan and development project in Hong Kong included in properties under development as at December 31, 2021.
+- (i) Properties under development classified as non-current assets as at December 31, 2020 represent the freehold land under development in Japan which is held by an indirect wholly-owned subsidiary.
+Management performed an assessment of the net realisable value of the development project in Japan included in properties under development as at December 31, 2020.
 The assessment was based on the discounted cash flow forecast of the development project which involved the use of significant estimates and assumptions such as selling prices, construction costs and discount rate.
-Changes in the assumptions adopted in the valuation may result in a change in future estimate of the net realisable value of the development project. - (ii) Properties under development/held for sale classified as current assets as at December 31, 2021 consists of HK\$94 million (December 31, 2020: HK\$135 million) for the branded residences completed and held for sale in Hokkaido, Japan and HK\$166 million (December 31, 2020: HK\$144 million) for the first phase development project under construction in Thailand.
+Changes in the assumptions adopted in the valuation may result in a change in future estimate of the net realisable value of the development project. - (ii) Properties under development/held for sale classified as current assets as at December 31, 2020 consists of HK\$135 million (December 31, 2019: HK\$1,309 million) for the branded residences completed and held for sale in Hokkaido, Japan and HK\$144 million (December 31, 2019: HK\$112 million) for the first phase development project under construction in Thailand.

-DECEMBER 31, 2021 (Amount expressed in Hong Kong dollars unless otherwise stated)
+DECEMBER 31, 2020 (Amount expressed in Hong Kong dollars unless otherwise stated)